-Species Status (BC Act/EPBC Act) Subsidence Considerations Impact/ Consequences Persoonia glaucescens (Mittagong Geebung) Endangered (BC Act)/ Vulnerable (EPBC Act) ct)/ Vulnerable Persoonia glaucescens, as the species does not occur within Persoonia macropu (Hairy Geebung) Endangered (BC Act)/ Endangered (EPBC Act) Subsidence is unlikely to impact on potential habitat for Persoonia 44acropu, as the species does not occur within habitat types that are sensitive to changes due to subsidence (e.g. creek beds, groundwater dependent ecosystems etc.).
+Species Status (BC Act/EPBC Act) Subsidence Considerations Impact/ Consequences Persoonia glaucescens (Mittagong Geebung) Endangered (BC Act)/ Vulnerable (EPBC Act) Subsidence is unlikely to impact on potential habitat for Persoonia glaucescens , as the species does not occur within habitat types that are sensitive to changes due to subsidence (e.g. creek beds, groundwater dependent ecosystems etc.).
+Unlikely Persoonia macropu (Hairy Geebung) Endangered (BC Act)/ Endangered (EPBC Act) Subsidence is unlikely to impact on potential habitat for Persoonia 46acropu , as the species does not occur within habitat types that are sensitive to changes due to subsidence (e.g. creek beds, groundwater dependent ecosystems etc.).
 Unlikely Acacia bynoeana (Bynoe's Wattle) Endangered (BC Act)/ Vulnerable (EPBC Act) It is unlikely that subsidence would result in the modification of habitat given the species is reliant upon dry sclerophyll forest habitats that are not solely reliant or groundwater.
 Furthermore, the species is not considered likely to be impacted by subsidence, as it is unlikely that cracking of soils within areas of potential habitat would lead to vegetation die back, or significant vegetation composition changes.
 Unlikely Leucopogon exolasius (Woronora Beard-heath) Vulnerable (BC Act)/ Vulnerable (EPBC Act) An Assessment of Significance (Niche, 2018) concluded that a significant impact was unlikely given the species is unlikely to have habitat with the area proposed for surface infrastructure, and subsidence is unlikely to result in a loss to any important population given the species occurs on the creek banks not within the riparian zone of creek.
 Thus, any hydrological change from subsidence is unlikely to impact upon Leucopogon exolasius .
 Furthermore, as discussed in Section 4.1.1 , gas emissions as a result of subsidence are predicted to be rare, and given the species is known to occur on rock hill slopes, that die back from gas emission would largely be avoided.
 Unlikely